jnozzi/cocoadev.com/markdown/NSOutlineViewPersistence.md

 Questions:

-How does General/NSOutlineView handle changes in the datasource with respect to expanded/collapsed status?
+How does NSOutlineView handle changes in the datasource with respect to expanded/collapsed status?

 ----

 It looks like this was never answered.
-I had the same problem, and found this, which works for me, in the documentation for General/NSOutlineView:
+I had the same problem, and found this, which works for me, in the documentation for NSOutlineView:

 [outlineView setAutosaveExpandedItems: YES];